openaps/docs/docs/Automate-system/vizualization.md

 $ openaps report add monitor/upload-status.json JSON shell ns-status monitor/clock-zoned.json monitor/iob.json enact/suggested.json enact/enacted.json monitor/battery.json monitor/reservoir.json monitor/status.json
 ```

-The reports taken to generate upload-status.json should look familiar by now.
-If you have not generated any of the reports required, you should do that first and test them manually to make sure they all work.
+The reports required to generate upload-status.json should look familiar.
+If you have not generated any of these reports required, you should do that first and make sure they all work.
 In particular, note that monitor/clock-zoned.json contains the pump clock time stamp, but with the timezone info included.
-If you have not generated that report already, you may do so using the following commands:
+If you have not generated that report already, you may do so using the following commands, which add a tz virtual device and use it to create clock-zoned.json starting from clock.json.

 ```
 $ openaps vendor add openapscontrib.timezones